 1. William Sparks.
 According to a descendant, there was a tradition that John and Sarah (Shores) Sparks had a son by this name.
 We have found no supporting evidence.

-As stated above, about 1821 Jonathan moved to Lawrence County, Kentucky, where he bought land on Big Blaine Creek in August 1822 and again in 1826.
+As stated above, ca. 1821 Jonathan moved to Lawrence County, Kentucky, where he bought land on Big Blaine Creek in August 1822 and again in 1826.
 He sold this land on August 15, 1828, and returned to Wilkes County.
-There, on May 6, 1829, he and his brother, Joseph, acted as security for their brother, Samuel Sparks, who was administering the estate of their parents.
+There, on May 6, 1829, he and his brother, 188.8.131.52.7.?
+Joseph Sparks, acted as security for their brother, Samuel Sparks, who was administering the estate of their parents.

 Jonathan Sparks did not appear on the 1830 census of Wilkes County, nor have we found him on any other 1830 census record. by 1836, according to a descendant, he had moved to Tazewell County, Virginia, where he died in 1846.
 He left five children, three sons and two daughters.

 (184.108.40.206.7.5 Jonathan Sparks, son of 220.127.116.11.7 Solomon and Charity Sparks, should not be confused with his cousin, 18.104.22.168.2.1.x Jonathan Sparks, who was probably a son of 22.214.171.124.2.1 Joseph Sparks.)

 Solomon 188.8.131.52.2 John and Sarah (Shores) Sparks who had moved from Frederick County, Maryland, ca. 1755-1760 and who had finally settled in Surry County, North Carolina.
 184.108.40.206.2.1.6 Jonathan Sparks, son of Joseph, was born ca. 1792 in Surry County and it was there that he married Rachel Swaim on November 26, 1817.
 When the 1820 census was taken of that county, they had three children, two sons and one daughter.